Fr4nz83/MAT-Dataset/README.md

 The paper has been submitted to the **Resource Track** of the [ACM CIKM 2025](https://cikm2025.org/) international conference -- stay tuned for future updates!

 In the following, we first provide a brief description of the various Jupyter notebooks that implement our workflow ([STEP 1](https://github.com/Fr4nz83/MAT-Dataset/blob/main/README.md#step-1-execution-of-jupyter-notebooks-and-python-scripts)).
 We suggest to execute the notebooks in the order they appear.
 Once all of them have been executed according to the instructions, our workflow continues with the use of the [MAT-Builder system](https://github.com/chiarap2/MAT_Builder) (STEP 2), which is the tool that actually semantically enriches the trajectories and creates the two final Paris and New York City datasets, both in tabular and RFD-based knowledge graph representations.
-The final datasets can be found on our [Zenodo repository](https://doi.org/10.5281/zenodo.15624419).
+The datasets can be found in our [Zenodo repository](https://doi.org/10.5281/zenodo.15624419).

 ## STEP 1: Execution of Jupyter Notebooks and Python scripts